markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 commissioned to the network.
 You can now test the device by interacting with Data Model clusters.

-For instance, in case of the lighting app example, the application has `onoff` and `levelcontrol` clusters implemented.
-This means that you can test by toggling the bulb (using `onoff`) or manipulating its brightness (using `levelcontrol`).
+For instance, in case of the lighting application, the application has the On/Off and Level Control clusters implemented.
+This means that you can test it by toggling the bulb (using the ``onoff`` cluster commands) or manipulating its brightness (using the ``levelcontrol`` cluster commands).

 Use the following command pattern to toggle the LED state: